 Arthur Zanin has performed in orchestral and chamber music settings in South America, the United States and Europe.
 He is currently the Principal Trumpet of the Charlottesville Symphony and has appeared as a guest musician with a number of orchestras, including the Pittsburgh Symphony, Sarasota Orchestra, Hawaii Symphony and the Naples Philharmonic.
 Dr. Zanin worked as a freelancer in New York City performing in a variety of recitals, shows and recordings in prestigious concert venues such as the Lincoln Center and the Kauffman Center.

 As an educator, Dr. Zanin holds the Trumpet Lecturer position at University of Tennessee Knoxville and the Trumpet Lecturer position at University of Virginia.
 Dr. Zanin has held a private studio since 2006, a Teaching Assistant position at the Rutgers University, and taught master classes to brass programs in colleges and high schools around the country.
 He is currently the Editor-in-Chief of the International Music Journal; a new online publication being released in the Fall of 2020.

 Arthur Zanin earned his Master of Music degree from the Lamont School of Music at the University of Denver.
-He also attended the Manhattan School of Music where he earned a Performance Studies Certificate and recently completed his Doctor of Musical Arts from Rutgers University.
+He also attended the Manhattan School of Music where he earned a Performance Studies Certificate and completed his Doctor of Musical Arts from Rutgers University.
 Dr. Zanin has also participated in numerous summer music programs in the U.S., such as the Aspen Music Festival and School and Music Academy of the West.